 Students are automatically considered for the Pell Grant when they submit their Free Application for Federal Student Aid, or FAFSA.
-You can learn more about submission here.
+For 2020, the deadline for submitting a FAFSA (and thus being considered for a Pell Grant) is June 30th.
+You can learn more about Pell Grant submission here.
 In this post, we'll cover the following:

 - How to figure out whether you're eligible for federal student aid